 Read: Automatically monitor dozens of terror-related forums, Telegram channels, and Discord forms.

 We must note that while transactions on the underground are consummated in cryptocurrency, the price of items and services is generally in dollars.
 Therefore, actors that have been holding on to crypto have lost their purchasing power on the dark web, and now others have lost the ability to exchange currency.
 This drop in liquidity might lead to a slowdown of commerce on the underground.

 But if it does, it will only be temporary.
-While the crypto crash might have knocked underground exchanges out-of-commission, we anticipate that once prices stabilize and there is money to be made again, they will return.
-There is too much demand and financial incentive for them to be out of the game for very long.
+While the crypto crash might have knocked underground exchanges out of commission, we anticipate that they will return once prices stabilize and there is money to be made again.
+There is too much demand and financial incentive for them to be out of the game for a long time.